MakC-Ukr/forta-bot-deployer/README.md

 - Polygon
 ## Alerts

-- FAD-0
+- FAD-1
   - Fired when a transaction contains the Nethermind deployer deploys a Forta bot
   - Severity is always set to "low"
   - Type is always set to "info"
-  - Metadata is empty
+  - Metadata :
+      `agentId`: returns agentId for the bot
+      `owner`: returns owner for the bot
+      `metadata`: returns metadata for the bot

 ## Test Data

 Txn: